-- (1) Means any item of supply (including construction material) that is- - (i) A commercial item (as defined in paragraph (1) of the definition at FAR 2.101); - (i) Sold in substantial quantities in the commercial marketplace; and - (iii) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and - (2) Does not include bulk cargo, as defined in section 3 of the Shipping Act of 1984 (46 U.S.C.
-App.
-1702), such as agricultural products and petroleum products.
+- (1) Means any item of supply (including construction material) that is- - (i) A commercial item (as defined in paragraph (1) of the definition at FAR 2.101); - (i) Sold in substantial quantities in the commercial marketplace; and - (iii) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and - (2) Does not include bulk cargo, as defined in 46 U.S.C.
+40102(4), such as agricultural products and petroleum products.